hashim222/p5-coding-library/README.md

     ![edit profile memory leak bug](./src/assets/readme-images/edit-profile-memory-leak.png)

   - It's not just me; even the Code Institute Moment project has this bug too.
-In both cases, users can access the deleted post edit form, and when they try to submit the form, a `404 not found` error is displayed for the logged in user, and for a guest user `503(Service Unavailable)` error is displayed.
+In both cases, users can access the deleted post edit form, and when they try to submit the form, the form will not submit, but in the console a `404 not found` error is displayed for the logged in user, and for a guest user `503(Service Unavailable)` error is displayed.
 I found out about this during the manual testing I was doing for my project.
 Even though users cannot do much with it, I still wanted to mention it in the bug section, and I will look into this in the future.

     - **Deleted Post**